How Do Car Dealers Make Their Cars So Shiny? (Answered)

 Car dealers make their cars extremely shiny by using these methods:

-- Thoroughly washing their vehicles
+- Thoroughly washing their cars.

-- Polishing and compounding cars to remove swirl marks and scratches
+- Polishing and compounding cars to remove swirl marks and scratches.

-- Using plastic restorers for bumpers and other plastic parts
+- Using plastic restorers for bumpers and other plastic parts.

-- Applying tire shine products
+- Applying tire dressings.

-- Using quick detailer sprays or spray waxes on a daily basis
+- Using quick detailer sprays or spray waxes on a daily basis to keep cars shiny all the time.

 1. Thorough Car Wash

-When the vehicle is thoroughly washed, it’s prepared for all the other steps car dealers are doing to make their cars as shiny as possible.Â
+When the vehicle is thoroughly washed, it’s prepared for all the other steps car dealers are doing to make their cars as shiny as possible.

 If you don’t clean every inch of the car, it’ll be harder to do some other things later (polishing, waxing, etc.).